NVIDIA/NeMo-RL/docs/guides/sft_openmathinstruct2.md

 # SFT on OpenMathInstruct-2

 This guide explains how to use NeMo RL to run SFT on the [nvidia/OpenMathInstruct-2](https://huggingface.co/datasets/nvidia/OpenMathInstruct-2) math instruction tuning dataset.
-We then evaluate the trained model on the [MATH-500 benchmark](https://huggingface.co/datasets/HuggingFaceH4/MATH-500).
+We then show how to use NeMo RL's evaluation scripts to evaluate the trained model on the [MATH-500 benchmark](https://huggingface.co/datasets/HuggingFaceH4/MATH-500).

 ## Training the Model
 To train the model using NeMo RL, use the `examples/configs/recipes/tutorials/sft/sft_openmathinstruct2.yaml` config file.
 This file closely matches the experiment settings in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560).

 ```
-uv run examples/run_sft.py --config=examples/configs/recipes/tutorials/sft/sft_openmathinstruct2.yaml
+uv run examples/run_sft.py --config=examples/configs/sft_openmathinstruct2.yaml
 ```

+### Dataset Splits

+The OpenMathInstruct-2 has several versions of different sizes.
+Configure the version of the dataset via the `data.split` config:

+* `train`: full 14 M problem–solution pairs
+* `train_1M`, `train_2M`, `train_5M`: fair-downsampled subsets of 1M, 2M, or 5M examples

+By default, the config uses the 1M subset (`data.split=train_1M`).

 ## Evaluating the Model
-To evaluate the model, we first need to convert our PyTorch distributed checkpoints to HuggingFace format:
+Throughout training, the checkpoints of the model will be saved to the `results/sft_openmathinstruct2` folder (specified by `checkpointing.checkpoint_dir`).
+To evaluate the model, we first need to convert the PyTorch distributed checkpoint to HuggingFace format:

 ```
 uv run examples/convert_dcp_to_hf.py \
-    --config=/path/to/checkpoint/config.yaml \
+    --config=results/sft_openmathinstruct2/step_1855/config.yaml \
-    --dcp-ckpt-path=/path/to/checkpoint/policy/weights \
+    --dcp-ckpt-path=results/sft_openmathinstruct2/step_1855/policy/weights \
-    --hf-ckpt-path=/path/to/checkpoint/hf
+    --hf-ckpt-path=results/sft_openmathinstruct2/step_1855/hf
 ```

+Replace `results/sft_openmathinstruct2/step_1855` with the path to the checkpoint you are evaluating.
+The resulting HuggingFace checkpoint will be saved to `--hf-ckpt-path`.

-Then, to evaluate on the MATH-500 dataset:
+To evaluate on the MATH-500 dataset:

 ```
 uv run examples/run_eval.py \
-    --config=examples/configs/recipes/tutorials/sft/eval_math500.yaml \
+    --config=examples/configs/eval_math500.yaml \
-    generation.model_name=/path/to/hf/checkpoint
+    generation.model_name=results/sft_openmathinstruct2/step_1855/hf
 ```

-Running the above, we see the following results at 16,000 steps:
+where `generation.model_name` is the path to the HuggingFace checkpoint.
+Running the above after training the Llama-3.1-8B model for 1 epoch on the train_1M version of the OpenMathInstruct-2 dataset, we get the following result:

 ```
 ============================================================